benny-jon/searchi/README.md

-# Paging V3 Library Demo App in Kotlin
+# Paging V3 Library Demo App in Kotlin (with Compose and AndroidViews)

 A simple demo app to test out the new Paging V3 Library released by Google as part of the Architectural Components.
-The app consist of a simple List of infinite amount images displayed in 3 columns, which are loaded base on a search query to the Flickr API.
+The app consist of a simple List of infinite images displayed in 3 columns, which are loaded base on a search query, using the public Flickr API.

 ## Screenshot